 At the effective time of the merger, the executive management team of the combined company is expected to include the following individuals:

-Name Position with the Combined Company Current Position with Chondrial Carole S. Ben-Maimon, M.D.
-President and Chief Executive Officer President and Chief Executive Officer John Berman Vice President, Finance and Operations and Vice President Finance and Operations and Treasurer Treasurer
+Name

+Carole S. Ben-Maimon, M.D.

+John Berman

+Position with the Combined Company

+President and Chief Executive Officer

+Vice President, Finance and Operations and

+Treasurer